-MND Connect: our helpline can provide information and emotional support, and connect you with our own or other appropriate services.
-Contact 0808 802 6262 or email mndconnect@mndassociation.org Monday to Friday, 9am to 5pm and 7pm to 10.30pm.
+MND Connect: our helpline team can provide information and emotional support.
+They can connect you with our own or other specialist services, including our financial support.

+Contact 0808 802 6262 or email mndconnect@mndassociation.org

 MND Association Benefits Advice Service: we can provide free, confidential and impartial advice on any benefits you may be entitled to.
 Find current contact details for England, Wales and Northern Ireland at: www.mndassociation.org/benefitsadvice or contact our MND Connect helpline for guidance.